deurzen/nugget/README.md

 #### Exec
-The exec command provides a way to automatically execute the commands listed in the sequence section of a nugget in succession, from top to bottom.
+The exec command provides a way to automatically execute the commands listed in the sequence section of a nugget, from top to bottom.

 <pre>
 nugget exec <i>name</i>